How Hot Water Recirculating Pumps Work

 Significant Water Conservation

-The average household wastes 10,000-12,000 gallons of water annually waiting for hot water to reach fixtures.
+A typical family of four wastes up to 12,000 gallons of water per year just waiting for hot water to reach fixtures, which is roughly 25-35 gallons per day per household.
 Recirculating pumps reduce this waste by 80-90%, saving approximately 10,000 gallons per year.

 Immediate Convenience